Q. How do I setup Rules in Outlook?

 - If needed, fill out the Except If section.
 This section adds another condition that if met, the rule will not be used.
 For example, if you want all emails from library@scotch to be sorted into one file, but, emails that have the subject as 'loan' into another folder, you can add a Except If rule that these are sorted under a different rule.

-- If you have any trouble implementing your rules, please contact 1 Degree Scotch or 1 Degree PLC.
+- If you have any trouble implementing your rules, please contact the Tech Centre.